Quick Answer: Flamingo Wins for Resort Feel, The LINQ Wins for Convenience

 Pricing & Value

-This is why the comparison matters.
+This is where the decision actually matters.

 When Flamingo and LINQ are priced very closely, Flamingo usually delivers the better overall value.
 You’re generally getting a more complete stay, especially if you care about the pool, slightly more breathing room, or a less compressed atmosphere.